Anti-Violence Program Service

 Women can be referred by their family doctor, lawyer, police or other community supports or can request services for themselves.
 To access services call our Intake Worker at 613-725-3601 Ext.
 117. The Intake Worker will assess which services may be of assistance – support group counselling, individual counselling and/or transitional support.

 Support Groups are facilitated by two trained Anti-Violence counsellors.
 The group meets on a weekly basis for 12 sessions.
 Sessions are offered in fall and spring.
 The Support Group provides information and education around abuse, safety planning, sharing resources and support.
 The Support Group offers a safe space for women to share experiences with other women, break isolation, develop support networks, connect to local resources, review safety planning, decision-making and explore options in moving forward.

 Individual Counselling is offered to provide women a safe space in which to share their experiences and to develop an individualized plan to assist in dealing with legal, police and other systems; review ongoing safety planning needs, and assist in creating a healing plan and to develop strategies in moving forward.

 Transitional Support Program

-Transitional Support Workers assist women with practical supports such as safety planning, referrals to shelters, lawyers, counsellors, finding housing, accessing basic financial assistance, court support, and accompaniment to appointments.
+Transitional and Housing Support Workers assist women with practical supports – safety planning, referral to shelters, lawyers and other support services, assist with housing applications, accessing eligibility for financial assistance, provide court support and accompaniment to legal, medical and other appointments.